ajshajib/dolphin/io_directory_example/settings/CONFIG_OPTIONS.rst

 Configuration File Documentation
 ================================

 This document provides a detailed explanation of all the possible options in the `config.yaml` file for the `dolphin` pipeline.
+Check out the `io_directory_example/settings` folder for some example config files.

 Top-Level Options
 -----------------